-The liquid secreted from the body tissues, filtered through the capillaries, is transported through the lymphatic system.
-Lymph is comprised of tissue fluid and contains proteins and excess cell fluid, metabolites and foreign matter.
-It also contains many nutrients and transports, among other things, the following:
+The liquid secreted by the body tissues, and filtered through the capillaries, is transported through the lymphatic system.
+Lymph is the tissue fluid containing proteins along with excess cell fluid, metabolites, and foreign matter.
+It also contains several nutrients and transporters, such as:

-If the flow of lymph comes to a halt, materials such as fibrinogen ensure that the lymph coagulates, encapsulating the lymphocytes.
-Furthermore, it contains the lymphocytes for defense.
-About two liters of lymph are produced daily.
+When the flow of lymph is blocked, materials such as fibrinogen ensure coagulation of lymph and encapsulation of lymphocytes.
+Further, lymph contains lymphocytes for defense.
+Approx. 2 L of lymph is produced daily.

-Strictly speaking, the lymph is the link between tissue fluid (intercellular fluid) and blood plasma and has a slightly turbid and milky appearance.
+Strictly speaking, lymph is the link between tissue fluid (intercellular fluid) and blood plasma.
+It is slightly turbid and milky in appearance.
 Lymph is divided into lymph serum (supernatant lymph) and chyle (fatty lymph from the digestive tract).

-Lymph originates from extra-capillary fluid that can no longer be absorbed into the bloodstream.
-It is first collected in the lymph capillaries, which form to build larger vessels.
-These vessels then lead to the lymph nodes.
-The lymph nodes have the task of collecting the lymph, as well as filtering it.
-Here, efferent lymphatic vessels (vasa efferentia) ensure that the lymph is transported onwards.
+Lymph originates as an extra-capillary fluid that is no longer absorbed into the bloodstream.
+It is first collected in the lymph capillaries, which form larger vessels that then lead to the lymph nodes.
+The lymph nodes are engaged in the collection and filtration of the lymph.
+Efferent lymphatic vessels (vasa efferentia) ensure onward transport of the lymph.

-The lymphatic system is a system comprised of fine vessels.
-It consists of the lymphatic vessels and lymphoid organs.
-The purpose of the lymphoid organs is to form lymphocytes, which are essential in order to maintain a strong immune system of the body.
+The lymphatic system is comprised of fine vessels.
+It consists of lymphatic vessels and lymphoid organs.
+The lymphoid organs form lymphocytes, which are essential for the maintenance of a strong immune system in the body.

-A first distinction can be made between primary and secondary lymphoid organs.
 The primary lymphoid organs include the thymus and the bone marrow.
-They are characterized by specialized tissue, where the formation and maturation of B and T lymphocytes takes place.
+They are characterized by a specialized tissue, which is the seat of formation and maturation of B and T lymphocytes.
 Before birth, the liver also acts as a primary lymphatic organ.
 Lymphocytes that are formed in the liver migrate to the secondary lymphoid organs.

-Among the secondary lymphoid organs are the lymph follicles of the mucous membranes, as well as the Peyer’s patches (located in the small intestine), the appendix vermiformis, the tonsils, the lymph nodes and the spleen (specifically the white pulp).
+The secondary lymphoid organs include the lymph follicles of the mucous membranes, as well as the Peyer’s patches (located in the small intestine), the appendix vermiformis, the tonsils, the lymph nodes, and the spleen (specifically the white pulp).

-The lymph vessels, on the other hand, derive the lymph from the tissues.
-The function of the lymphatic system is the exchange of substances.
+The lymph vessels, however, drain the lymph from the tissues.
+The lymphatic system facilitates the exchange of substances.
 The lymphatic system is not self-contained.
-One example of a closed system is the bloodstream.
+An example of a closed system is the bloodstream.
 The lymphatic vessels are located in large parts alongside arteries and veins, which facilitate the exchange.
-The wall of the lymph vessels is thin and porous, facilitating the uptake of substances from the environment, which are then transported to other parts.
+The thin and porous wall of the lymph vessels facilitates the uptake of substances from the environment and their transport to other parts.

-Every human being has about 600 lymph nodes, many of which are located in the neck, the armpits, the groin and near the gastrointestinal tract.
+Every human being carries about 600 lymph nodes, many of which are located in the neck, the armpits, the groin, and near the gastrointestinal tract.
 Lymph nodes are very small, with a size of less than 1 mm.
-However, they can increase in circumference in the presence of disease.
+However, they are enlarged in the presence of disease.

-In such cases, the lymph nodes may be up to 3 cm large.
-Primary follicles, in turn, are spherical cell clusters made up of lymphocytes.
-This is where the contact between lymphocytes and antigens (exogenous structures) takes place.
-Once the ability to fight disease is developed, they are called secondary follicles and have germinal centers.
-Here, the lymphocytes mature and are turned into immune cells.
+In such cases, the lymph nodes may be increased in size up to 3 cm.
+Primary follicles, in turn, are spherical clusters of lymphocytes, which are in contact with antigens (foreign substances).
+Once they develop the ability to fight disease, they are considered as secondary follicles with germinal centers, where the lymphocytes mature into immune cells.

-In the inguinal lymph nodes, the lymph from the legs, abdomen and buttocks is filtered.
-In the axillary lymph nodes, the filtering of the lymph from the anterior and posterior abdominal wall and the arms takes place.
-The lymph nodes in the neck (cervical lymph nodes) are responsible for the filtering of lymph from the head.
+The lymph from the legs, abdomen, and buttocks is filtered in the inguinal lymph nodes.
+The filtration of lymph from the anterior and posterior abdominal walls, and the arms occurs in the axillary lymph nodes.
+The lymph nodes in the neck (cervical lymph nodes) are responsible for the filtration of lymph from the head.

-From the above mentioned lymph nodes, the lymph is transported into the body’s interior.
-For this reason, a change in the size of the lymph nodes is the first indication to a physician that a certain organ may be affected by a disease process.
-Each organ has its own nearby lymph nodes, which change during pathological processes.
-However, diseases might also spread through the lymph and infect additional lymph nodes.
+The lymph is transported into the body’s interior from the above-mentioned lymph nodes.
+Therefore, a change in the size of the lymph nodes is the first indication of pathogenesis in a specific organ.
+Each organ contains its own lymph nodes nearby, which are altered during the pathological events.
+However, diseases also spread through the lymph and infect additional lymph nodes.

-The function of the spleen, is to produce white blood cells (leukocytes) and to store leucocytes.
+The spleen produces white blood cells (leukocytes) and stores leucocytes.
 In addition, the spleen filters out aging red blood cells (erythrocytes) from the blood.
 The spleen also recognizes bacteria and viruses and is thus important for immune defense.

 However, in adults, the spleen is not essential for survival.
 However, people whose spleen has been removed are significantly more susceptible to infections.
-The spleen has two functions and is subdivided accordingly into red and white pulp.
-The spleen has a similar cleansing function as do the lymph nodes, however, the spleen is “in charge” of the entire bloodstream.
+The spleen is subdivided into red and white pulp, with different functions.
+The spleen has a cleansing function similar to the lymph nodes.
+However, the spleen is ‘in charge’ of the entire bloodstream.

 Red and white pulp

-The Malpighian corpuscles, also called spleen nodules, are located inside the spleen, forming the white pulp.
+Malpighian corpuscles, also called spleen nodules, are located inside the spleen, forming the white pulp.
 The heavily perfused gaps represent the red pulp.
-The white pulp produces lymphocytes; whereas in the red pulp, old erythrocytes are broken down.
+The white pulp produces lymphocytes, whereas the red pulp digests the old erythrocytes.

-In addition, the red pulp is the storage location for platelets and also stores leukocytes, which are then delivered when needed.
-Furthermore, pre-damaged blood cells are broken down or substances that can cause diseases are separated.
+In addition, the red pulp is the storage location for leukocytes, which are then delivered as needed.
+Further, pre-damaged blood cells are broken down or substances that cause diseases are separated.

-The thymus is located behind the breastbone and is a lymphatic organ that does not have an excretory duct.
-The organ consists of two asymmetrical lobes that are connected to each other.
-Connective tissue structures further divide these lobes into small sections.
-Here, T-lymphocytes mature in preparation for their role in immune defense.
+The thymus is located behind the breastbone.
+It is a lymphatic organ that does not have an excretory duct.
+The organ consists of 2 asymmetrical lobes that are connected to each other.
+Connective tissue further divides these lobes into small sections.
+Here, maturation of T-lymphocytes occurs.
+Mature T cells play a key role in immune defense.

-In neonates, the thymus is still quite large (about 30 grams in weight), but then regresses during puberty until it finally weighs only about 18 grams in adulthood.
-It is normal for the thymus to become fatty, and glandular tissue disappears.
-These fatty deposits serve no purpose.
+In neonates, the thymus is still quite large (about 30 g in weight); however, it regresses during puberty to a final weight of approx. 18 g in adulthood.
+It is normal for the thymus to become fatty, and lose glandular tissue.
+The fatty deposits serve no purpose.

-The functions of the thymus are of a more general nature and involve the formation and differentiation of T-lymphocytes, which are especially important for immune defense during childhood.
-Under a microscope, the tissues of the thymus show an outer layer that has a high cell volume.
-Located on the inside is marrow containing Hassall’s corpuscles, whose function is not yet clear.
+The functions of the thymus are of a more general nature and involve the formation and differentiation of T-lymphocytes, which are especially important in immune defense during childhood.
+Under a microscope, the tissues of the thymus show an outer layer with a high cell volume.
+Located on the inside is a marrow containing Hassall’s corpuscles, whose function is not yet clear.

-All tonsils contain lymph follicles.
-Within them, the B-lymphocytes multiply as part of the specific immune response.
-In case of close contact with pathogens, an even stronger formation of lymphocytes is triggered.
-This causes the tonsils to swell, which results in an extremely painful sensation when swallowing.
+All tonsils contain lymph follicles, in which the B-lymphocytes multiply as part of the specific immune response.
+A close contact with pathogens triggers an even stronger production of lymphocytes, which leads to swollen tonsils resulting in an extremely painful sensation during swallowing.

 The tonsils are an important part of the immune system.
-They are designed to prevent pathogens from causing harm to the body.
-Tonsils are significantly larger in children; however, after the beginning of puberty, they become much smaller.
-In adults, tonsils hardly have any important functions left, because they mainly serve the purpose of developing the immune system.
+They are designed to prevent damage by the pathogens.
+Tonsils are significantly larger in children; however, following puberty, they become much smaller.
+In adults, tonsils are not functionally important, because they mainly play a role in developing the immune system.
 During medical examinations, swollen tonsils are clearly visible when the mouth is opened.
-Tonsils function as an early warning system that a pathogen has entered the body and control the various access points through which germs can penetrate.
+Tonsils function as an early alarm system indicating the entry of a pathogen into the body and control the various access points through which germs penetrate.

 Structure of the tonsils

 Tonsils are part of the mucosa-associated lymphoid tissue (MALT).
-On closer inspection, crypts can be seen (indentations).
-They exist to increase the surface area.
+A closer inspection reveals crypts (indentations), which increase the surface area.
 In adults, the total surface area of tonsils is about 300 cm².

-The surface consists of a stratified squamous epithelium.
-In these indentations with their spongy surface, pathogens can “get stuck” easily.
+The surface consists of stratified squamous epithelium.
+Pathogens are trapped in the spongy surface of the crypts.
 Pathogens that are already known to the immune system can be detected at this point.
 However, unknown pathogens can penetrate further.
 The tonsils are actually a collection of lymph nodes, which differentiate themselves like connective tissues.
 Structurally, however, all tonsils are the same.
 In addition, they are all located below the mucosa.

 Diseases of the Lymphatic System

 If a disease of the lymphatic tissue is not detected and treated early enough, it can spread.
-The best example of such a case is with the development of tonsillitis, which can cause serious health issues, such as endocarditis, if left untreated.
+A case in point is the development of tonsillitis, and untreated tonsillitis can cause serious health issues, such as endocarditis.

-Lymphomas can be both benign or malignant disorders of the Lymphatic system.
-One type of malignant lymphoma is Hodgkin’s lymphoma.
+Lymphomas are both benign and malignant disorders of the lymphatic system.
+Hodgkin’s lymphoma is a type of malignant lymphoma.
 Symptoms include painless, swollen lymph nodes.
-Other signs include fatigue, weight loss and fever.
-The earlier the disease is diagnosed, the greater the chances of recovery.
+The signs include fatigue, weight loss, and fever.
+The earlier the disease is diagnosed, the greater are the chances of recovery.

-Lymphomas that are malignant, but are not a Hodgkin’s lymphoma, are called non-Hodgkin lymphoma.
+Lymphomas that are malignant, but are not Hodgkin’s lymphomas, are called non-Hodgkin lymphoma.